 Year 9, 10 & 11 (KS4)

-Below are more details about home learning in each subject area during year 9, 10 and 11.
+Below are more details about home learning in each faculty area during Years 9, 10 and 11.

 |English||Home learning tasks for English will take numerous different forms at GCSE.
 They may involve preparation for upcoming end of unit assessments, reading, research, conventional writing activities or revision.
 Students should be completing at least 2 hours of additional study for English a week.
 It is essential that students read widely (including a range of 19th, 20th and 21st century texts) on a regular basis and reading lists are available from the English department.|